srbarber1997/configuration/README.md

 ```
 ### Advanced Use
 #### Modifiers
-Add modifiers to the configuration that will be applied to it when loading and saving.
+Add modifiers to the configuration, they will be applied
+to it when loading and saving.
 For example, make the config not readable
 ```java
 public class App {